nico-amsterdam/cakephp-stimulus-example1/README.md

 ```bash
 npm start
 ```
 Write your Stimulus controllers in the `stimulus/controllers` directory.
+You can also use one of the available [Stimulus plugins](https://stimawesome.com)

 [More info](https://stimulusjs.org/handbook/introduction)